-The AC is established by the Board and comprises three Independent Non-Executive Directors.
-The Chairman of the AC is appointed by the Board and is an Independent Non-Executive Director and also not the Chairman of the Board.
-The members of the AC have the relevant accounting or related experience and expertise in the financial services industry.
+The AC is established by the Board and comprises three (3) INEDs.
+The Chairman of the AC is appointed by the Board and is an INED and also not the Chairman of the Board.
+Most of the members of the AC have the relevant accounting or related experience and expertise in the financial services industry.